Design Law Treaty

 The Design Law Treaty (DLT), also called the Riyadh Design Law Treaty (RDLT), is an international legal instrument adopted on 22 November 2024 by the World Intellectual Property Organization (WIPO) in Riyadh.
 The goal of the treaty is to harmonise part of the procedural aspects of design law.

 The treaty aims to globally streamline the formalities related to industrial designs protection, in order to make it easier and more affordable for designers to protect their designs in their home markets and abroad.

+Currently, the treaty is not in force anywhere since less than 15 parties have joined it.

 Preparation of the treaty

 2005

 The discussions over the DLT began in 2005, when, at its fifteenth session, the WIPO Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications (SCT) agreed to start working on design registration formalities and procedures.

 Work at the SCT kicked off with a questionnaire to gather information about design procedures and formalities in WIPO member states.
 Based on the returns to the questionnaire and on several observer organizations’ submissions, the SCT identified existing divergences, common trends and possible areas of convergence, as well as users’ preferred practices.
 To inform its work, the SCT also requested the Secretariat to prepare a number of information documents and to carry out a Study on the Potential Impact of the Work of the SCT on Industrial Design Law and Practice, including an analysis of the flexibilities for SCT Members in the draft Articles and draft Rules on Industrial Design Law and Practice.